vaultah/replicat/README.md

 $ replicat list-files -r some:repository -P path/to/password/file -K path/to/key/file
 # Same, but without the table header
 $ replicat lf -r some:repository -P path/to/password/file -K path/to/key/file --no-header
-# Only lists files with paths that match any of the regexes passed via the -F/--file-regex flag
+# Only lists files with paths that match any of the regexes passed via -F/--file-regex
-# (in this example, PNGs and text files) IF they are included in snapshots that match the
+# (in this example, PNGs and text files) IF they are included in snapshots that match
-# -S regex(es) (i.e., snapshots that start with '1234beef')
+# the -S regex(es) (i.e., snapshot names that start with '1234beef')
 $ replicat lf -r some:repository \
     -P path/to/password/file \
     -K path/to/key/file \
     -F '\.t[e]?xt$' \
     -F '\.png$' \
     -S '^1234beef'
-# Lists all versions of all the files, but instead of the default set of columns, displays
+# Lists all versions of all the files, but instead of the default set of columns,
-# the original path of the file first, then the snapshot name, the hash digest of the file,
+# displays the original path of the file first, then the snapshot name, the hash digest
-# and the file access time (as of the snapshot creation date)
+# of the file, and the file access time (recorded at the time of the snapshot creation)
 $ replicat lf -r some:repository \
     -P path/to/password/file \
     -K path/to/key/file \